THE YOUNG RUSSIAN ORTHODONTISTS MANIFESTO

-Obviously, there were many additional mistakes that lead us to the crisis of the specialty that currently is evident in Russia.
+Obviously, there were many additional mistakes that lead us to the crisis of the specialty that is currently in Russia.
 The orthodontic education system does not provide students with enough knowledge and experience to become independent clinicians.
-All the textbooks are written in Russian or translated poorly.
-None of professors studied abroad, and few of them speak English, even at the basic level.
+The textbooks are either outdated or translated very poorly.
+None of professors studied abroad and few of them speak English, even at the basic level.
 The only way for young orthodontists to study contemporary evidence-based protocols is to self-study outside of academia.

 Another issue is the Russian Healthcare System.
 This system claims to provide free orthodontic care for everyone under the age of 18.
 In fact, the only appliance provided by the system for free is a removable Schwartz expander.
-The use of this appliance system alone misleads the general public about the nature of orthodontics and often creates conflicts, when parents insist on treating their children’s malocclusion only with appliances that are available for free.
+The use of this appliance alone misleads the general public and often creates conflicts when parents insist on treating their children only with the appliances that are available for free.
 Can a clinician treat a malocclusion with a Schwartz expander only?
-Unfortunately, many Russian children are for years bombarding with Schwartz expanders, as if they are still living under a communist regime.
+Unfortunately, many Russian children are for years bombarding with Schwartz expanders, as if they are still living under the Soviet Union.

 Without well-established standards for treatment the specialty of orthodontics in Russia loses its credibility every day, becoming a marginal discipline, hugely and often correctly criticized by both general dentists and lay-people.